-Sleep states (S4/S5) are initiated by:
+Sleep states (S3/S4/S5) are initiated by:

-- Masking interrupts, turning off all bus master enable bits, setting the desired type in the SLP TYP field, and then setting the SLP EN bit.
+- Masking interrupts, turning off all bus master enable bits, setting the desired type in the SLP_TYP field, and then setting the SLP_EN bit.
 The hardware then attempts to gracefully put the system into the corresponding Sleep state. - Pressing the PWRBTN# Signal for more than 4 seconds to cause a Power Button Override event.
 In this case the transition to the S5 state is less graceful, since there are no dependencies from the processor or on clocks other than the RTC clock. - Assertion of the THERMTRIP# signal will cause a transition to the S5 state.
 This can occur when system is in the S0 state. - Shutdown by integrated manageability functions (ASF/Intel CSME). - Internal watchdog timer timeout events.

-Table 63.
+Table 58.
 Sleep Types

-Sleep Type Comment S4 The PCH asserts SLP_S3# and SLP_S4#.
+Sleep Type Comment S3 The PCH asserts SLP_S3#.
+The SLP_S3# signal controls the power to non-critical circuits.
+Power is only retained to devices needed to wake from this sleeping state, as well as to the memory.
+S4 The PCH asserts SLP_S3# and SLP_S4#.
 The motherboard uses the SLP_S4# signal to shut off the power to the memory subsystem and any other unneeded subsystem.
 Only devices needed to wake from this state should be powered.
 S5 The PCH asserts SLP_S3#, SLP_S4# and SLP_S5#.